PV stands for Photovoltaic. This is the technology whereby solar cells use to convert sunlight into electricity.

 The energy required to produce solar PV panels will be offset within 2 - 4 years, depending on your climate zone (and level of sunshine) by the clean energy that the panels will produce.

-Considering Bradford solar panels are warranted to perform for 25 years, there is at least 21 years of free clean energy to be produced from your solar system.
+Considering Just Rite solar panels are warranted to perform for 25 years, there are at least 21 years of free clean energy to be produced from your solar system.